Lawyers ask board to spare condemned Georgia man’s life

 He wrote that Wilson has “lived one continuous life of crime” from the time he was very young and “has demonstrated no respect for the law and astonishingly no respect for life itself.”

-Before Wilson’s trial, Bright offered him a sentence of life with the possibility of parole as part of a plea deal, his lawyers wrote, noting that Bright never offered Butts a deal.
+Before Wilson’s trial, Bright offered him a plea deal that would include the possibility of parole, his lawyers wrote, noting that Bright never offered Butts a deal.

 Wilson’s lawyers ask the parole board “to consider Marion’s rejection of the plea deal as the unsurprising response of an immature youth whose abysmal childhood and accompanying lack of judgment led him to make poor choices about the course of his life.”